-- Bethel's COVID-19 Response Plan for Fall 2020 is now available, along with a summary page that outlines new campus protocols and procedures.
+- View Bethel's COVID-19 Response Plan for Fall 2020 here, along with a summary page that outlines campus protocols and procedures.
 See below for more information and resources.
 Details will continue to be updated as we receive new information from national, state and local authorities.

 COVID-19 Response Plan Documents

 Here are the complete plan documents (PDFs) outlining our return to campus for you to download for quick reference:

 You may be wondering what the difference is between quarantine and isolation - and what happens with students when this takes place.
 Here's what you need to know about some CDC defined terms and guidance.